1 / 50

 13 / 50

-A. Inspecting the cargo
+A. Ensuring the freshness of sealed cargo

 B. Recognizing possible overloads

-D. Making sure that cargo is properly secured
+C. Making sure that cargo is properly secured

 You cannot inspect sealed loads, but you should check that you don't exceed gross weight and axle weight limits, and that the cargo is properly secured.